 THIS WATER HEATER MUST BE INSTALLED INDOORS OUT OF THE WIND AND WEATHER.
 THIS WATER HEATER MUST NOT BE INSTALLED IN ANY LOCATION WHERE GASOLINE OR FLAMMABLE VAPORS ARE LIKELY TO BE PRESENT, UNLESS THE INSTALLATION IS SUCH TO ELIMINATE THE PROBABLE IGNITION OF GASOLINE OR FLAMMABLE VAPORS.

-Unpacking
+Unpacking/Inspection

 - 1. Inspect carefully for any signs of damage. - 2.
-All equipment is carefully manufactured, inspected and packed. - 3.
-Any claims for damage or shortage in shipment must be filed immediately with the shipper and noted on the Bill of Lading. - 4.
-Remove all venting components from the combustion assembly compartment by removing the latches.
+Any claims for damage or shortage in shipment must be filed immediately with the shipper and noted on the Bill of Lading.

-The vent terminals and the condensate elbow that is supplied with this water heater are stored at the top in the Combustion Assembly Compartment.
-To access the vent terminals and condensate elbow, unlatch the top lid and remove parts.
-Be sure to replace the top and relatch.
+The vent terminal that is supplied with this water heater are stored at the top in the Combustion Assembly Compartment.
+The condensate elbow and rubber couplers are secured to the bottom of the crating.

-Locate Water Heater
+Locating the Water Heater

-- 1. Locate water heater in front of final position before removing crate. - 2.
-LOCATE so that venting connections will be short and direct. - 3.
-THIS WATER HEATER IS SUITABLE FOR INSTALLATION ON COMBUSTIBLE FLOOR.
-Do not install this water heater directly on carpeting.
+- 1. Locate the water heater in front of final position before removing the crate. - 2.
+Locate so that venting connections will be short and direct. - 3.
+This water heater is suitable for installation on combustible floor.
+Do NOT install this water heater directly on carpeting.
 If the water heater is to be installed on carpeting, it must be installed on top of a metal or wood panel extending beyond the full width and depth of the appliance by at least three 3 in (7.6 cm) in any direction or, if the appliance is to be installed in an alcove or closet, the entire floor must be covered by the panel. - 4.
-FOR BASEMENT INSTALLATION, provide a solid level elevated base such as concrete or other suitable pad to raise the water heater at least 3 in to provide a slope of 1/8 in to 1/4 in/ft (.32 to .64 cm/m) for the condensate line to a suitable drain. - 5.
+For basement installation, provide a solid, level, and elevated base such as concrete or other suitable pad to raise the water heater at least 3 in (7.6 cm) to provide a slope of 1/4 in/ft (.635 cm/m) for the condensate line to a suitable drain. - 5.
 Minimum clearance to combustible material is 0 in (0 cm) for the Top, Sides, and Rear of this water heater.
-However, it is recommended that at least 18 in (45.8 cm) from the Top, 24 in (61 cm) from the Front, 4 in (10.2 cm) for the Left Side and Rear, and 12 in (30.5 cm) from the Right Side Exhaust Elbow of the water heater be provided for servicing.
+However, it is recommended that at least 18 in (45.7 cm) from the Top, 24 in (61 cm) from the Front, 4 in (10.2 cm) for the Left Side and Rear, and 12 in (30.5 cm) from the Right Side Exhaust Elbow of the water heater be provided for servicing.
 Clearance for servicing may be reduced down to minimum clearance to combustible material, but service time and effort may be greatly increased.